avik-das/tabletop-heads-up/README.md

     sudo apt install build-essential swig
     ```

-1. Ensure you have a suitably new version of Ruby, along with its development headers needed to build native extensions.
+1. Ensure you have a suitably new version of Ruby (3.x), along with its development headers needed to build native extensions.
 If you're using the system-wide Ruby installation on Debian-based systems:

     ```sh
     sudo apt install ruby ruby-dev